nathenharvey/nathenharvey.github.io/source/_posts/2012-12-07-learning-chef-part-2.markdown

 ## What's Next

-Stay tuned for our next session where we'll start exploring [resources](http://docs.opscode.com/resource.html) and writing our own [cookbooks](http://docs.opscode.com/essentials_cookbooks.html).
+In [Learning Chef - Part 3](http://nathenharvey.com/blog/2012/12/14/learning-chef-part-3/) we install some more cookbooks and start writing our own cookbook to deploy a sample Rails application.

 In the meantime, please let us know what you think of this post and these videos!
 Drop a note in the comments or reach out to [@nathenharvey](https://twitter.com/nathenharvey) or [@mulpat](http://twitter.com/mulpat) on twitter.